dentarg/auth0-blog/_posts/2018-01-24-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-1.markdown

 ### Creating an Auth0 Client

 Your goal is to control your API access by authorizing only trusted clients.
 To do that, you will also need a client configuration on Auth0.
 Usually, you would need to create a new client to represent your front-end app.
-The type of the front-end app would help you deciding the type of the Auth0 Client to create.
+The type of the front-end app would help you decide the type of the Auth0 Client to create.
 However, as in this first part you will not create the front-end yet, you can use the client that was automatically created for your Auth0 API.

 If you chose *Online Bookstore* as the name of your API, then [you will see a client called *Online Bookstore (Test Client)* in the Client section of the Auth0 dashboard](https://manage.auth0.com/#/clients).
 Click on this client and head over to the *Settings* tab.
 In this tab, you will see three properties that you will need: